hyperledger/aries-rfcs/concepts/0011-decorators/README.md

 We may be able to resolve these two worldviews, such that decorators are viewed as overlays and inherit some overlay goodness as a result.
 However, it is unlikely that decorators will change significantly in form or substance as a result.
-We thus believe the current mental model is already HIPE-worthy, and represents a reasonable foundation for immediate use.
+We thus believe the current mental model is already RFC-worthy, and represents a reasonable foundation for immediate use.

 ## Prior art